Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: A Two-stage Heuristic Algorithm

 \subsubsection{$f_1$ is defined as:}

-By maximizing~$f_1$, we favor solutions where \begin{itemize} \item More buses are allocated to lines with stops with high accessibility \item More buses are allocated to extended lines that serve consolidation nodes with high accessibility \end{itemize} The rationale behind this choice is that if passengers can easily reach points with high opportunities, then, from there, they can reach more opportunities.
+By maximizing~$f_1$, we favor solutions where { \begin{itemize} \item More buses are allocated to lines with stops that are more important for accessibility \item More buses are allocated to extended lines that serve consolidation nodes that are more important for accessibility \end{itemize} The rationale behind this choice is that by prioritizing lines and nodes with higher accessibility importance scores, we can more effectively restore the overall accessibility of the disrupted network. }